Shocking body pit found on Northland farm at centre of bashingJuly 2nd, 2018

 “If MPI had made the effort to walk around the property they would have found the bodies and been able to examine them for injuries,” says Hans Kriek.
 “If current law doesn’t allow the use of hidden cameras, MPI could at least take a vet to examine the animals, interview the farm owner and workers, and examine animals dumped in the farm’s offal pit.”

 In addition to the serious questions over how and why these animals died, the bodies were within metres of a stream, posing a danger of environmental contamination.
 This puts the pit in breach of MPI’s and Dairy NZ’s guidelines, Northland Regional Council regulations and Fonterra’s supplier agreement.

 Had MPI properly investigated the serious complaints against this cruel farmer, a lot of suffering would have been avoided and the pollution of the stream could have been stopped.

-We are calling for MPI to be stripped of its animal welfare responsibilities and for the creation of a fully resourced stand-alone regulatory and enforcement agency (a Commission).
+We are calling for MPI to be stripped of its animal welfare responsibilities and for the creation of a fully resourced Crown entity for animals.